Member Login

 Upon completing this research, we expect to develop:

-• Novel insights regarding the interrelationships of humans and collaborative robots in the workplace of industry partners.
+• Novel insights regarding the interrelationships of humans and collaborative robots in surgery

-• A framework to assist in addressing human factors while integrating cobotic systems.
+• A conceptual framework to assist in addressing human factors while integrating cobotic systems

 Associated Researchers